-Send Daniel Bertrand a message explaining your needs and you will receive a response by email.
+Send Daniel Bertrand a message explaining your needs and you will receive a response shortly.
 Have you already emailed Daniel Bertrand or another tutor?
 If so, you have an account!
 Sign in now

 If you select this option, WyzAnt will ask interested tutors to contact you by email if they are able to help.
 A maximum of five different tutors will email you and none of your personal information, including your email address, will be released.

 The University of Tampa

 Nagoya City University School of Design and Architecture, Japan (Master's)

 Nagoya University Education Center for International Students (Other)

 I firmly believe in teaching languages not only by showing students how to merely read but also think in a specific language.
 That method is a way of directly engaging each individual to be stimulated by etymology, roots of words, similarities of words from one language to another as well as interesting examples and situations that can motivate a student to put a language into practical use in real life.
 In addition, I try to break through logically and to help individuals overcome fear, timid approach and anxiety associated with any new or unknown experience.
 As a result I like to facilitate the language learning curve and instead of using intimidation and condescension, I would rather use a friendly yet active approach to language while presenting little challenges that would then entice curiosity in the part of the student.
 As a result individuals would want to return for more of the experience.